WATER

 for both the novice and the experienced.

-The Orange River, traverses the mountainous
+The Orange River, traverses

-Falls.
+above Augrabies Falls.

-The Doring River in the Western Cape is a
+The Doring River in the Western

-Blyde River in Mpumalanga is arguably one
+Blyde River in Mpumalanga

-steep gradients, presents some exhilarating South African
+and with somewhat steep gradients, presents some exhilarating

-white water rafting.
+South African white water rafting.

-The Buffalo River in Zululand was ranked
+The Buffalo River in Zululand

-of the river.
+side of the river.
 It therefore not only offers some thrilling

 rapids but also magnificent flora, fauna and birdlife.

-Victoria Falls in Zimbabwe and Livingstone
+Victoria Falls in Zimbabwe

-adventures and if you are planning on visiting this part of
+white water rafting adventures and if you are planning on

-the world and are looking for an adrenaline rush without equal,
+visiting this part of the world and are looking for an adrenaline

-this is a must.
+rush without equal, this is a must.

-Sea Kayaking in South Africa
+Sea Kayaking in South

 Sea kayaking along the spectacularly beautiful coastline of